Fiction: The Horrific Perpetual Theatre Of Bartholomew Theramiscus by Brian Joseph Johns

 Barris didn't resist but instead accommodated her.

 "Well if it isn't the bird lady.
 How ironic that you should accompany the giant cat lady.
-Perhaps the two of you should settle down together and open a cat and bird refuge?"
+Perhaps the two of you should settle down together and open a cat and bird refuge?
+Oh wait, then you'd only have each other to clean up the poop!"
 Barris shot at Nelony and Shaela.

 "Easy there loverboy.
 That doesn't sound like you're negotiating for your notebook.
 Oh and by the way, I'm an Aerth Wytch, a nature Wytch in case you didn't know.
-Not a bird wytch." the bird on Nelony's arm squawked harshly at her statement.
+Not a bird wytch." the bird that had once perched on Nelony's arm squawked harshly at her statement from the trees.

 Nelony was a Wytch of the Order Of the Aerth Mother.
 A Coven of Wytches of Druidic origins who'd pursued the knowledge of existence and being through the sacred language of nature.
 She was a woman in her late twenties.
 A natural renaissance beauty with wide hips and a small chest comparatively.
 Had she lived in the 17th or 18th century, she would have been a romantic and sexual bombshell.
 A celebrity by today's standards.
-Instead with her body shape and living in modern times she was often disregarded by members of the opposite sex for her shape, weight.
+Instead with her body shape and living in modern times, she was often disregarded by members of the opposite sex for her shape, weight.
+Something that had weighed upon her greatly.

 [Added November 1, 2019 6:30 PM EST]